Marie Høeg 1866 – 1949

 At the time of their births 1866 and 1872 respectively, rights for women were increasing year upon year.
 Within the space of a generation, a major step forward for women’s rights had occurred.

 In 1981, Norway became one of the only countries in the world to include sexual orientation in an anti-discrimination law.
-It could be inferred that this radical momentum for women’s rights led to Marie and Bolette to perform with identity politics.
+It could be inferred that this radical momentum for women’s rights led to Marie and Bolette to perform with identity politics and become feminist photographers.
 Marie is stated to have founded many women-led organisations such as:

 - Den selskbelige Diskusjonsforening (The Social Discussion Association),

 - Horten Ledd av Landskvinnestemmerettforeningen (the Horten Branch of the National Association for Women’s Right to Vote)